ETF Airways: Improved operational efficiency and flight safety with Infobip

 Since employees already use iPads for their daily operations, the air carrier was looking for a secure and reliable solution that enables them to stay connected online – regardless of where they are in the world.

-Infobip Things is a SIM-based cellular connectivity management platform (CMP).
+Infobip operates a SIM-based cellular connectivity management platform (CMP).
 It enables global connectivity across all Internet of Things (IoT) use cases.
 ETF Airways benefits from its automation and management potential through a central API and easy-to-use user interface.